radxa-repo/rbuild/docs/first_image.md

 ./rbuild
 ```

 Most options listed in the help messages are targetting at developers.
-If you only want to build a image locally, you can run `rbuild` with only the required arguments:
+If you only want to build an image locally, you can run `rbuild` with only the required arguments:

 ```bash
 # Build radxa-cm3-sodimm-io image with default OS (currently Debian Bullseye) and flavor (CLI)